RomualdRousseau/Miniish/README.md

-# Miniish
+# Miniish - Homebrew 6502 Computer

-The goal of this project is to build a 8bit game console.
+The goal of this project is to build a 8bit game console based on 6502 CPU.
 The entire project is strongly inspired by the work and videos of Ben Eater, but also Javidx9 and his emulator.

 ## Mother Board